 “When we looked at the landscape of our media ministries, it became clear that we were operating in silos, leading to duplication and missed opportunities for collaboration,” Ted Wilson, GC president, emphasized.
 “We brought the Media Synergy Summit together to address these issues and find a way to work in a unified effort to proclaim the Three Angels’ Message to the world.”

-During the summit, the Media Synergy Taskforce was created, focused on ensuring the Church's media brands, which include at the General Conference level: Adventist World Radio, Hope Channel International, Sharing Hope, Seventh-day Adventist Church, Adventist Review, Adventist Mission, Ellen G. White Estate, and Revival and Reformation.
+During the summit, the Media Synergy Taskforce was created, focused on the General Conference’s media brands, which include Adventist World Radio, Hope Channel International, Sharing Hope, Seventh-day Adventist Church, Adventist Review, Adventist Mission, Ellen G. White Estate, and Revival and Reformation.
 The goal is for each to collaborate together while maintaining its unique strengths.

 “Tremendous effort led to the development of strategies that allow our media brands to integrate while still preserving their unique identities,” explained Erton Köhler, GC executive secretary.
 “It wasn’t just about eliminating duplication—it was about creating true unity in mission.
 Through integration, we can combine our strengths and have a greater impact in proclaiming the Three Angels’ Message to the world.”